A Guide to Natural Organic Reduction (NOR)

 Herland Forest is a natural-burial cemetery in Klickitat County and has received its NOR license.
 Their general price list quotes Natural Organic Reduction for $3,000.
 Again, this does not include transportation or other funeral director services.

-Earth Funeral is a company currently operating in Oregon and Washington, aiming to deliver ‘carbon neutral’ funerals.
+Earth Funeral is a company currently operating in Oregon and Washington, that aims to deliver ‘carbon neutral’ funerals.

 Earth’s mission is to offer the most environmentally friendly deathcare option and provide the easiest way to make and manage funeral arrangements.